LiskHQ/lisk-docs/docs/docs-user/wallets.md

 ---

 # Wallets
-This page provides an overview of the most important wallets[^1] which support the LSK token.
+This page provides an overview of the most important wallets[^1] which support the Lisk chain and LSK token.

 [^1]: A cryptocurrency wallet is a device, app or online service which stores the public and/or private keys to facilitate cryptocurrency transactions.